Richard Long, English Lead Practitioner

 One boy in particular, also a student whose first language is not English, suddenly found a voice and vocabulary that we didn’t know he possessed.
 We discovered that Technology and its developments was an area which fascinated him.
 He loved articles on the latest super cars, for example, and was able to talk about this subject in class with passion and a level of technical vocabulary specific to that topic.
 I have no doubt that this has given him more confidence to speak up in the classroom, supporting the development of his oracy skills and engagement with other literature in English.

-Another very reluctant reader has become so engaged with First News that he was the first to download the First News Quiz App and take part in the Sunday 5pm quiz related to the news that week.
-Instead of a usual lacklustre approach to English lesson, he now comes in on a Monday being the first to tell us about how he went on in the quiz and how his parents sat down with him to take part in it.
+Another very reluctant reader has become so engaged with First News that, instead of a usual lacklustre approach to English lesson, he now comes in on a Monday being the first to tell us about how he went on in the quiz and how his parents sat down with him to take part in it.
 The transformation in his attitude to learning has been fantastic to see.

 “The debating and poll elements of the newspaper are fantastic and support our whole-school focus on developing oracy superbly”